Finding Your Breath

 Join the eCourse alone or with a group.
 Group rates (for groups of 5 or more) are available.
 Private breakout rooms for live sessions and private eCourse classrooms are available.
 For information on group access, email [email protected].

-To purchase a print version of Sacred Breath, visit The Upper Room bookstore.
+To purchase a print version of Sacred Breath, visit The Upper Room online store.

 Kara Lassen Oliver is executive director of The Upper Room Center for Christian Spiritual Formation.
 She lives in Nashville, Tennessee.
 Oliver and her family (husband, Jeff, and children, Claire Marin and Carter) spent two years in Malawi, Africa, as Volunteers in Mission.